GBIF's national and organizational members—formally known as Participants—represent governments and institutions from around the world.

 Why join?
 What are the benefits of GBIF membership?

-For governments, formal participation in GBIF provides its ministry staff and researchers with a range of formal and informal collaborations with an international community whose professional and technical expertise can help to fulfil national biodiversity information needs and commitments.
-Opportunities include:
+For governments, formal participation in GBIF provides its ministry staff and researchers with a range of formal and informal collaborations with an international community of practice whose members can provide professional and technical expertise that helps fulfil national needs and commitments biodiversity information.

 - Participation in mentoring and training projects under the GBIF Capacity Enhancement Support Programme